Google Fi Review after

-My cell phone service in Denver, throughout the US, in Canada, and now in China has been impeccable.
+My cell phone service in Denver, throughout the US, in Canada, all over South America, French Polynesia and now in China has been impeccable.
 Voice is clear.
 Text messages go through without any delay.
 And I can access all of my apps, including Facebook, Instagram, Twitter, Google, and Gmail.
-How did it work in China?

 Cell Service Is Exceptional

-As long as I was using CELL service via Project Fi (Google Fi), it worked beautifully.
+As long as I was using CELL service via Google Fi, it worked beautifully.
 The minute I switched to WIFI, I was blocked on several apps and websites.
 Yes, it costs me.
 But it costs me the standard Google Fi rates. $20 per line/$15 each additional plus $10 per gig of data.

 Project Fi Versus Verizon

 With all my Facebook Lives, photo uploads, video uploads via Instagram and Boomerang, I used two gig for 10 days, costing me $20 for basically all the international data I could use.
 On the other hand, my husband was on his Samsung S9 with Verizon’s TravelPass and was having a horrible experience.
 He couldn’t access apps, WIFI was inconsistent, and he could never get on Facebook regardless of what he did.
 He couldn’t get his texts either.
-Every time he suffered, I had access.
+Every time he suffered on Verizon, I had access on Google Fi.
 In a Verizon vs Google Fi contest, Fi won every time.